freealise/freealise/ai/golem.md

 The golem reads all the Jewish religious books and becomes a rabbi's assistant or priest.
-(ai machine-learning neural-network tensorflow artificial-intelligence)
+(gemini ai machine-learning neural-network tensorflow artificial-intelligence)

+zero temperature if generative

 train AI on Sefaria (fuzzy search) -> blog [sefaria, opensiddur] (https://corpus.quran.com/)
-can be an editor (storygrid/_) or language teacher, suggest books by summary (gutenberg), legislation (~copilot, or be a consultant),
+can be an editor (storygrid/_) or language teacher (prompt to give example sentences or story with words removed ~mad libs), suggest books by summary (gutenberg), legislation (~copilot, or be a consultant),
 detect propaganda, fake images or falsified election results or corruption (if has enough data: https://smlouvy.gov.cz/, sanctions list, propaganda source list), trade stocks, block ads.
 evaluation of personal data for border control
 find melodrama in lyrics and scripts